asminabarkhandin/Shopify-Intern-Challenge/README.md

 ![Admin](/gifs/delret.gif)

-2) Create a new item
+2) Create a new item (src is for the path of your picture fot your new item, here my path is html//Products//name_of_your_pic.png)

 ![Admin](/gifs/create.gif)